-Deferred outflow of resources has increased and deferred inflow of resources has decreased based upon the actuarial valuation performed related to the net pension liability for the State of NJ as a result of Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions and Governmental Accounting Standards Board Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68.
+Deferred outflow of resources and deferred inflow of resources has decreased based upon the actuarial valuation performed related to the net pension liability for the State of NJ as a result of Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions and Governmental Accounting Standards Board Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68.

-Current assets increased due to cash and equivalent increases due to operating results and an unrealized gain on investments.
-These increases were offset by decreases in grants and other receivables.
+Current assets increased due to investment increases due to operating results and an unrealized gain on investments.
+These increases were offset by decreases in cash and equivalents and grants and other receivables.

-Non-current liabilities increased due to the increase of net pension liability based upon the State's actuarial valuation of the net pension liability, as well as a decrease in the financed purchases payable as a result of the current year principal payments made.
+Non-current liabilities decreased due to the decrease of net pension liability based upon the State's actuarial valuation of the net pension liability.
+This decrease was offset by an increase in the financed purchases payable as a result of the new financed purchase payable that began in FY24.

 Balances in net position are shown as either net investment in capital assets, restricted or unrestricted.
 Restricted funds are those specifically restricted by the funding source.
-Certain unrestricted funds have been designated by the Board of Trustees for COVID-19 expenses, information technology initiatives, enrollment growth/student success initiatives, deferred capital maintenance projects, academic initiatives, new sports programs, other capital programs and online program investment.
+Certain unrestricted funds have been designated by the Board of Trustees for the residence hall project, the health sciences building addition, cafeteria expansion, information technology initiatives, enrollment growth/student success initiatives and deferred capital maintenance projects.
 All board-designated and undesignated amounts are included in unrestricted net position on the statements of net position.
-There has been an overall increase in net position due to efforts of management to reduce operating costs, as well as due to the reduction in the net pension liability.
+There has been an overall increase in net position due to efforts of management to manage operating costs, as well as due to the reduction in the net pension liability.

-At June 30, 2023, \$1,200,000 has been identified and designated for the College's student and financial software migration, \$5,000,000 for deferred capital maintenance, \$700,000 for enrollment growth/student success initiatives, \$420,000 for information technology initiatives, \$1,500,000 for academic initiatives, \$500,000 for new sports programs, \$600,000 for other capital programs and \$100,000 for online program investment.
+At June 30, 2024, \$5,000,000 has been identified and designated for the College's residence hall project, \$1,000,000 for Building B of MTEC, \$4,000,000 for the health sciences addition, \$1,000,000 for cafeteria expansion, \$5,000,000 for deferred capital maintenace, \$700,000 for enrollment growth and student success and \$440,000 for information technology initiatives.